0xEmilio/PaymentsWebhookMinter/README.md

 4. **Escrow**: Escrow should be disabled.

 ## Additional Information
 I have included a Solidity file that can be deployed and used for testing purposes.
+You can compile/deploy using RemixIDE or Hardhat.

 ---